OpenEvalProject/evals/manuscripts/elife-13446/v2/manuscript.md

 ## Abstract

-10.7554/eLife.13446.001 Mutations in the P53 pathway are a hallmark of human cancer.
+Mutations in the P53 pathway are a hallmark of human cancer.
 The identification of pathways upon which p53-deficient cells depend could reveal therapeutic targets that may spare normal cells with intact p53.
 In contrast to P53 point mutations in other cancer, complete loss of P53 is a frequent event in osteosarcoma (OS), the most common cancer of bone.
 The consequences of p53 loss for osteoblastic cells and OS development are poorly understood.
-Here we use murine OS models to demonstrate that elevated Pthlh (Pthrp ), cAMP levels and signalling via CREB1 are characteristic of both p53-deficient osteoblasts and OS.
+Here we use murine OS models to demonstrate that elevated Pthlh (Pthrp), cAMP levels and signalling via CREB1 are characteristic of both p53-deficient osteoblasts and OS.
 Normal osteoblasts survive depletion of both PTHrP and CREB1.
 In contrast, p53-deficient osteoblasts and OS depend upon continuous activation of this pathway and undergo proliferation arrest and apoptosis in the absence of PTHrP or CREB1.
 Our results identify the PTHrP-cAMP-CREB1 axis as an attractive pathway for therapeutic inhibition in OS.
-DOI: http://dx.doi.org/10.7554/eLife.13446.001

 ## Introduction